hashgraph/hedera-mirror-node/CONTRIBUTING.md

       active for more than 30 days.
 This will help keep the issue queue to a manageable size and reduce noise.
 4. **Issue closure**
+    - Issues should be closed when a PR is merged or closed manually by the submitter or maintainer if it is determined that is not necessary.

 ## Pull Requests